balena-io-experimental/balena-bridge/README.md

 # resin-bridge

+**⚠ This project only works on devices running resinOS 1.x, that release uses connman for network connectivity. ⚠**

 A simple [resin.io](https://resin.io) setup to bridge `wlan0` to `eth0`, and thus share the device's wifi connection with the devices plugged into it over Ethernet.